 Any student with a suspected concussion will be evaluated by a licensed medical professional at the earliest possible opportunity.
 This will include a comprehensive neurological and motor function assessment.
 For athletes, a certified athletic trainer or team physician will initiate this exam and decide, based on the extent of injury, whether the student needs immediate referral to the Emergency Department or can be monitored on campus.
-Non-athletes will be evaluated by a physician or nurse practitioner in the Health Center following the same guidelines.
+Non-athletes will be evaluated by a physician or nurse practitioner in the Cox Health and Counseling Center following the same guidelines.
 In both situations, the student will be provided with information regarding the management and treatment of concussions, as well as home care instructions that can be shared with a roommate, teammate, trusted friend, or local caregiver that include signs and symptoms that might require immediate emergency treatment.

-If the injury occurs when the Health Center is closed, immediate care and evaluation can be performed by Certified Athletic Trainers, Campus Safety, or Emergency Medical Technicians with the College Township Fire Department.
+If the injury occurs when the Cox Health and Counseling Center is closed, immediate care and evaluation can be performed by Certified Athletic Trainers, Campus Safety, or Emergency Medical Technicians with the College Township Fire Department.
 If there is a significant injury involving a loss of consciousness or a concern that the injury could be life-threatening or result in permanent disability, campus personnel may insist that the student seek immediate evaluation with a medical professional.

 After-hours resources for students who have sustained a head injury and need monitoring include: